GMOD/jbconnect/docs/setup.rst

 Extending jbutil
 ================

-``jbutil`` is a command line utility that is used to configure JBServer in various ways. ``jbutil`` can be extended by a installable hook through ``bin/jbutil-ext.js``.
+``jbutil`` is a command line utility that is used to configure JBConnect in various ways. ``jbutil`` can be extended by a installable hook through ``bin/jbutil-ext.js``.

 ``jbutil-ext.js`` must imeplement these function: